atbcb/usab-uswds/news/_posts/2024-02-29-u-s-department-of-transportation-issues-notice-of-proposed-rulemaking-to-expand-protections-for-airline-passengers-who-use-wheelchairs.md

   air travel.
 In fact, more than 10,000 wheelchairs and other mobility devices are mishandled or damaged every year during air travel.
-In response to this, the U.S. Department of Transportation (DOT) has issued a Notice of Proposed Rulemaking (NPRM) that would dramatically . . .
+In response to this, the U.S. Department of Transportation (DOT) has issued a Notice of Proposed Rulemaking (NPRM) that would dramatically expand the rights and protections .
+  . .
 image: /images/uploads/dot-logo.svg
 image_alt_text: "Seal of the U.S. Department of Transportation.
 Three blue tear shapes chase one another, forming a circle with a three-point space in the